back

 Multiple cards with rewards programs offer sign-up bonuses that could allow you to avoid interest rates on your purchases after your account opening.
 If you can’t quite pay your balance every month right now, you could find a card with a 0% introductory APR for the first year or two.

-Taking the need to pay interest rates out of the occasion for the first year could make it possible to get rewards on all your purchases without needing to cover any fees.
+Removing the need to pay interest rates for the first year could make it possible to get rewards on all your purchases without needing to cover any fees.
 That way, you are getting every little bit of benefit out of your purchases that you possibly can.

-There are plenty of financial products out there that promise all manner of fanciful monetary rewards.
-However, it’s essential to keep in mind that the offer of free stuff is often not as simple as it is made to appear for advertising purposes.
-But if you are smart and know how to use a rewards credit card strategically, you can make it well worth it.
+Plenty of financial products promise all manner of fanciful monetary rewards.
+However, it’s essential to remember that the offer of free stuff is often not as simple as it is made to appear for advertising purposes.
+But if you are smart and know how to manage a credit card wisely, you can make it well worth it.

 References:

-Are Credit Card Rewards Worth It or Not?
+2. Are Credit Card Rewards Worth It or Not? │ Fool

-Four Ways You Can Tell If Rewards Are Worth It For You
+3. Four Ways You Can Tell If Rewards Are Worth It For You │ My Money Coach

 Read More